 If you’re trying to find the Czech Republic on a map, hopefully, you have an updated version, as you don’t want to be one of those embarrassing tourists who go to the Czech Republic and say, “Do they speak Russian here?”, or “Is this Czechoslovakia?”.
 Neither of these questions will get you very far.

-However, the Czech Republic is actually a place with a unique and interesting history, full of cultural wonders and traditions.
+If you're looking to study at a university in the Czech Republic, you will find various study programmes, rich history, and a lively cultural scene.
 Students from everywhere come to the Czech Republic to visit the birthplace of Franz Kafka or to see its wonderful Gothic and Romanesque architecture.

 Besides that, it is also a wonderful place to pursue your Master’s or Bachelor’s degree.
 If you’re looking for a brand-new country to explore, located right in the center of Europe, look no further than the Czech Republic for its great universities and exciting places to visit.